 The University writing (W) course requirement is fulfilled through required major-specific W course work.
 Some programs have the required two W courses specified in the curriculum.
 If there are not two W courses in the program, each student must take a minimum of one W course outside the major to satisfy the University’s General Education writing requirements.

 Credit Restrictions.
 Students should read carefully the course descriptions in the Undergraduate Catalog before they register because some of the course credits may not count toward graduation.
-The following courses may not be counted for credit toward graduation in the : MATH courses numbered 1110Q and below.
-No course taken on a Pass/Fail basis may be counted for credit toward the required credits for graduation nor toward any course requirements for the .
+The following courses may not be counted for credit toward graduation in the College of Engineering: MATH courses numbered 1110Q and below.
+No course taken on a Pass/Fail basis may be counted for credit toward the required credits for graduation nor toward any course requirements for the College of Engineering.

 Major Requirements and Normal Sequences.
 In addition to the University General Education requirements and the School requirements listed above, the requirements for the specific majors are listed in the following pages.
 Additionally, students successfully completing these courses will have met their general education information literacy exit requirement for this major.
 Full program details, normal/updated course sequences, and accreditation requirements can be found in the respective Guide to Course Selection for each major.